Peckham Area Guide

 The high street, Rye Lane, includes a mixture of international supermarkets, Holland & Barrett and useful chains such as Boots, Superdrug, Primark, Argos and WH Smith.
 Every now and then a creative pop-up shop will flash-up.
 There’s a Lidl, Morrison’s and Asda and a farmers’ market every Sunday.

 Bellenden Road has a brilliant butcher Flock and Herd, who specialise in free range meat.
 Forget cornershop ‘meh’ and instead head for the General Store, who stock fruit, veg, cheese, bread and speciality dry goods.
 Review bookshop is thoughtfully put together with unusual stock and a great kids’ section.
-Other Bellenden stores include posh vintage clothes and furniture stores, a dog groomer, an excellent hairdressers and a custom bike shop.
+Other Bellenden stores include posh vintage clothes and furniture stores, a dog groomer, an excellent hairdressers (Kuki) and a Paul's Custom Cycles.

 Stuffed full of it.
 Peckham has long been a home to artists looking for cheap studio space, offering converted factories, warehouses and railway arches.
 The art scene has grown so much its attracted big names at the cutting edge of the London art scene and created visionary groups to form and develop ideas that integrate with its immediate community, such as Bold Tendencies.
 This organisation is behind orchestra performances in the multi-storey car park, afro-Caribbean music events held in new, contemporary spaces and fringe theatre aimed at attracting a new generation.